The McCloud judgement

 You may have heard that the Local Government Pension Scheme (LGPS) is going to change for some people as a result of The Court of Appeal ruling known as, The McCloud judgement.
 The ruling, made on 20 December 2018, found that when public service pension schemes changed in 2014 and 2015, they had discriminated on the grounds of age, by only providing protection for older members.

 In the LGPS, these protections were applied in 2014 when the scheme changed from a final salary scheme to a CARE scheme.
-All members were automatically moved across to the new scheme, but older members, closer to retirement, were given additional protections which are referred as The Underpin.
-These protections were set up to ensure that they did not receive less pension in the new scheme, than they would have in the old scheme.
+All members were automatically moved across to the new scheme, but older members, closer to retirement, were given additional protections, called the Underpin.
+These protections were set up to ensure members do not receive less pension in the new scheme, than they would have in the old scheme.
 You can find out more about these protections in the scheme guide.
 As the protections were only applied to members of a certain age, the court has decided that it was ‘unlawful on the grounds of age discrimination’.

 Will the change apply to me?

-Currently, members who were active in the scheme on 31 March 2012 and within 10 years of retirement receive the protection.
-Following the judgement, it may be decided that this protection should now apply to everyone who was a member of the scheme on 31 March 2012, and then moved to the CARE scheme on 1 April 2014.
+Currently, members who were active in the scheme on 31 March 2012 and within 10 years of retirement received the Underpin protection.
+The proposal is that this protection should now apply to all qualifying members that were in the scheme on 31 March 2012, and then moved to the CARE scheme on 1 April 2014.

 Do I need to do something to claim these protections?